benjiaomodular/AEPanelMaker/README.md

 # [WIP] AEPanelMaker
 NOT YET READY!
-A library for generating AEModular oanels in OpenSCAD.
+A library for generating AEModular panels in OpenSCAD.

 ## Usage